puppetlabs/puppetlabs-apache/README.md

 This parameter only applies to Apache 2.4 or higher and is ignored on older versions.

+##### `ssl_stapling_return_errors`

+Can be used to set the [SSLStaplingReturnResponderErrors](http://httpd.apache.org/docs/current/mod/mod_ssl.html#sslstaplingreturnrespondererrors) directive.
+No default.
+It is possible to override this on a vhost level.

+This parameter only applies to Apache 2.4 or higher and is ignored on older versions.

 ##### `timeout`

 Sets Apache's [`TimeOut`][] directive, which defines the number of seconds Apache waits for certain events before failing a request.
 Default: 120.